How to Create and Maintain a Healthy Environment and Lifestyle for your Pet

 Healthy Diet and Exercise

 Pet owners are already aware that their pets need to keep a healthy diet and exercise, but they may not necessarily know what that entails.
-When you are feeding your dog, whether you decide to feed them commercially produced foods or homemade foods, ensure that the diet portions are appropriate for the size and age of your pet.
+When you are feeding your dog, whether you decide to feed them commercially produced foods or homemade foods, ensure that the diet portions are appropriate for the size and age, based on your dog's ideal weight.
 Younger pets have different nutritional needs than older pets.

 The food should be nutritionally balanced, with essential vitamins and minerals to help development and growth.
 What your pet eats is important in avoiding serious health concerns.
 You should also clean pet bowls each day to prevent germs and bacteria growth that also could cause problems.